JoachimGuth/AIBuilder/README.md

 # Data and AI techniques:
 What data sources does your project depend on?
 Almost all AI solutions depend on some data.
 The availability and quality of the data are essential.
 Which AI techniques do you think will be helpful?
 Depending on whether you've been doing the programming exercises or not, you may choose to include a concrete demo implemented by coding, using some actual data!

+### Data
+Location of stores, central bakery
+Baking Goods of relevance
+Availability of baking goods in the stores
+Sales of baking goods
+Map of relevant area
+Traffic condition

+### Data Acquisition
+Location of stores
++ can easily be found from any map application - one time manual

+Baking Goods
++ from inventory list of the bakery chain - one time manual

+Availability of Baking Goods
++ sensors in the display tray
++ counting based on initial stock and sales data from POS

+Sales Data
++ POS

+Map
++ Google Map API

+### AI Technique
+The overall solution consists of several components.

 # How is it used

+What is the context in which your solution is used, and by whom?
+Who are the people affected by it?
+It’s important to appreciate the viewpoints of all those affected

 A good solution might affect various parties, especially the owner of the bakery chain should experience some cost reduction as lesss resources would be required and wasted.
 On top of that more revenue would lead to a higher income.
+Eventually customer satisfaction might be positively affected.

-## Owner of the Bakery Chain
+### Owner of the Bakery Chain

-## Store Manager/Employees
+### Store Manager/Employees

-## Customer
+### Customer

-## Delivery Service
+### Delivery Service

-What is the context in which your solution is used, and by whom?
-Who are the people affected by it?
-It’s important to appreciate the viewpoints of all those affected.
+.

 # Challenges:
 What does your project not solve?
 It’s important to understand that any technological solution will have its limitations.